helldivers-2/api/README.md

 > [!WARNING]
 > The root domain of the API recently changed, it's recommended you use the domain above to avoid problems in the future

-We also ask that you send us a `User-Agent` header when making requests (if accessing directly from the browser, the headers sent by those should suffice and you don't need to add anything special).
+We ask that you send along a `X-Super-Client` header with the name of your application / domain (e.g. `X-Super-Client: api.helldivers2.dev`) and optionally a `X-Super-Contact` with some form of contact if your site does not link to any form of contact information we can find.
+We use this information in case we need to notify our users of important changes to the API that may cause disruption of service or when additional restrictions would be imposed on your app (to prevent abuse, unintentional or otherwise).

-While this is currently not *required*, we are considering making this required in the future, so adding it now is the safer option.
+> [!IMPORTANT]

-We also ask that you include an `X-Application-Contact` header with either a Discord, email or other contact handle so we know how to reach out to you (see below).
+> While adding `X-Super-Client` and `X-Super-Contact` is currently not required, the `X-Super-Client` header **will**

-We ask this so we can identify the applications making requests, and so we can reach out in case we notice weird or incorrect behaviour (or we notice you're generating more traffic than we can handle).
+> be made obligatory in the future, causing clients who don't send it to fail.
+For more information see #94

 ### Rate limits
 Currently the rate limit is set at 5 requests/10 seconds.